tc39/notes/meetings/2016-03/march-29.md

 JHD: will ship in stable behind a flag.
 Not currently trying to get to stage 4 today (currently at Stage 3).
 Just wanted to update because of recent discussion. there is not enough implementations to move it forward in stage.

-MS: It's now in WebKit Nightly
+MLS: It's now in WebKit Nightly

 JHD: Small number of people have asked about the fill string (the second argument).
 If you pass anything that is not a non-empty string it defaults to a space character.
 Ascii space is maybe English-centric.